High-temperature series expansion of the dynamic Matsubara spin correlator: Derivation of Dyn-HTE

-The superscript ($\mathrm{V-con}$) on the right-hand side of Eq.~\eqref{eq:c(m)^(n)} refers to the $V$-connected correlator with $n$ insertions of $V$ which is of order $V^n\sim J^n$ and contains all contributions from the expansion of the partition function $Z$ in the denominator on the right-hand side of Eq.~\eqref{eq:def<...>}.
-Following Ref.~\onlinecite{rossiDeterminantDiagrammatic2017}, it can be written via recursive subtractions from the ''full" correlator (without $\mathrm{V-con}$)
+The superscript ``$\mathrm{V-con}$" on the right-hand side of Eq.~\eqref{eq:c(m)^(n)} refers to the $V$-connected correlator which contains all contributions to order $V^n$, also those from the expansion of the partition function $Z$ in the denominator on the right-hand side of Eq.~\eqref{eq:def<...>}.
+Following Ref.~\onlinecite{rossiDeterminantDiagrammatic2017}, it can be written via recursive subtractions from the ''full" correlator [without $\mathrm{V-con}$, c.f.~\eqref{eq:def<...>}],

 where the sum is over true subsets $S$ of the set $\{1,...,n\}$ (including the empty set) and the recursion terminates at $ \left\langle \mathcal{T}S_{i}^{z}(\tau)S_{i^{\prime}}^{z}(\tau^{\prime})\right\rangle_{0}^{\mathrm{V-con}} \equiv \left\langle \mathcal{T}S_{i}^{z}(\tau)S_{i^{\prime}}^{z}(\tau^{\prime})\right\rangle_{0}. $ We insert Eq.~\eqref{eq:Vcon} in Eq.~\eqref{eq:c(m)^(n)} and obtain